-Robust provisions on assistance for victims - The Convention contains robust provisions on assistance for victims.
-Each State Party that has cluster munition victims on its territory or under its control must provide for their medical care and physical rehabilitation, psychological support and social and economic inclusion.
+Robust provisions on assistance for victims -Each State Party that has cluster munition victims on its territory or under its control must provide for their medical care and physical rehabilitation, psychological support and social and economic inclusion.
 In addition, the State must assess domestic needs in these areas and develop plans and mobilize resources to meet them.
 This is the first time that such a detailed provision on assistance for victims has been included in an IHL treaty.